cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE allows applications to either provide custom client private and public keys for authentication, or to generate them internally.
 Each public and private key value is encoded as a byte string, specific to the AKE protocol in which OPAQUE is instantiated.
-These two options are defined as the `internal` and `external` modes, respectively.
+These two options are defined as the `external` and `internal` modes, respectively.
 See {{envelope-modes}} for their specifications.

 Applications may pin key material to identities if desired.
 If no identity is given for a party, its value MUST default to its public key.
 The following types of application credential information are considered:

-- client_private_key: The encoded client private key for the AKE protocol.
 - client_public_key: The encoded client public key for the AKE protocol.
 - server_public_key: The encoded server public key for the AKE protocol.
 - client_identity: The client identity.
 This is an application-specific value,